wearsunscreen/ninety-nine-elm-problems/notes.md

 * Problem 64 - Solution 2 is in Haskell only, needs to be translated to Elm.
 * Problem 65, 66 need a solution
 * Problem 67b needs a solution
+* In Problem 41 the two solutions don't agree.
+Why?
+Is either correct?
 * Skipped Problems 69, 70

 ## Suggested additions